 What about comic books and graphic novels?
 I think it depends on what device you are reading them.
 One of the most visually stunning apps on the iPad, for instance, is the Marvel Comics reader.
-You just swipe from page to page, and when you tap on a frame it becomes larger and moves forward.
-The swiping gives the comics a sense of motion you don’t get on paper.
-A startup called Graphic.ly is taking a similar approach and adding social elements.
-The AIR app gives you a taste of what is to come.
 Skype to make group video chat the next killer webcam feature.
 Starting next week, Skype will begin beta testing a new group video chat feature on Windows PCs, according to the Associated Press.

 Find out at MobileBeat, VentureBeat's 7th annual event on the future of mobile, on July 8-9 in San Francisco.
 Register now and save $400!
 Swype, makers of innovative touchscreen text-input technology, will bring its software to all Android devices tomorrow, the company told TechCrunch, a technology blog.
 Home - ExtensionFM.
 Geoloqi Aims to Unlock the Magic of Mobile Location.
 I want an app that automatically sends me a link to the Wikipedia entry for any historic building I travel nearby.

 I want to leave a note for my wife on a map, so she'll get a text message when she bikes past the neighborhood where we first met.
 I want to see all the places I've gone in my home town and get restaurant recommendations from areas I haven't visited in a long time.
 Those kinds of things could really happen once a startup called Geoloqi launches soon.
 Geoloqi turns your mobile location into a platform for messaging, programmed functionality and temporary, limited sharing.
 Pinger Now Turns Your iPod Touch Into A Free Cell Phone.